bcw222/chromium-website/site/developers/design-documents/sync/model-api/index.md

 guide is for developers interested in syncing data for their model type to the cloud using Chrome Sync.
 It describes the newest version of the API, known as Unified Sync and Storage (USS).
-There is also the deprecated [SyncableService API] (aka Directory), which as of mid-2019 is still used by several legacy model types, but "wrapped into" USS (see [SyncableServiceBasedBridge]).
+There is also the deprecated [SyncableService API] (aka Directory), which as of early 2022 is still used by several legacy model types, but "wrapped into" USS (see [SyncableServiceBasedBridge]).

 [SyncableService API]: https://www.chromium.org/developers/design-documents/sync/syncable-service-api
 [SyncableServiceBasedBridge]: https://cs.chromium.org/chromium/src/components/sync/model/syncable_service_based_bridge.h